storybookjs/design-system/README.md

 #### Option 1: Render the `GlobalStyle` component

-Useful when you don't need any custom `body` styling in the application.
+Useful when you don't need any custom `body` styling in the application, typically this would be placed in a layout component that wraps all pages, or a top-level `App` component.

 ```javascript
 import { global } from '@storybook/design-system';